xerocopy/-Customer-Churn-Model-and-Deployment_1-2-MLOps/README.md

     - create CodeBuild project with older enviornment image to avoid issue in prebuild aws/codebuild/amazonlinux2-x86_64-standard:2.0 (use codebuild push docker image to ecr)

+    - remember to tick 'Enable this flag if you want to build Docker images or want your builds to get elevated privileges.'

     - write the buildspec.yaml file

     - make sure to attach AmazonEC2ContainerRegistryFullAccess permission to the codebuild service role